Building Leadership Skills in East Mississippi Communities

 Leadership Lauderdale provides participants an opportunity to enhance their civic knowledge and network.
 For more than 15 years, this program has helped participants better understand how our community works, build relationships with the area's current and future leaders, and become inspired to serve our community.

-Forming leadership teams or committees with diverse representation
+Form leadership teams or committees with diverse representation.

-Recognizing and valuing different leadership styles and strengths
+Recognize and value different leadership styles and strengths.

-Building partnerships across sectors such as education, business, and government
+Build partnerships across sectors such as education, business, and government.

 Effective communication is a cornerstone of leadership.
 Leaders must clearly convey ideas, listen actively, and manage conflicts constructively.
 Practical tips for improving these skills include: